Natural Ways to Beat the Winter Blues

 Wiseman Health Take-Home Advice

 • Aim to exercise at least 3–4 times a week for at least 30 minutes.
 Consistent, moderate exercise has been shown to help alleviate depressive symptoms associated with seasonal affective disorder.
-When sunlight is available, try to exercise outdoors to maximize exposure to natural light.
+When sunlight is available, try to exercise outdoors to maximize exposure to natural light while exercising.

-• Keep a regular sleep schedule of 7–9 hours a night.
-For other ways to ensure a good night’s rest and to optimize sleep the natural way, read our recommendations: 12 Tips for Better Sleep.
+• Keep a regular consistent sleep schedule of 7–9 hours a night and try to naturally wake up around sunrise without an alarm clock.
+For a complete guide on how to optimize sleep the natural way, read our Wiseman Health article: 12 Tips for Better Sleep.

-• Make it a priority to stay connected with friends and family and to practice gratitude at every opportunity.
+• Make it a priority to stay connected with friends and family and practice gratitude at every opportunity, which is always easier during the holiday season in the fall and winter.

 Danilenko KV, Ivanova IA.
 (2015, June 15) Dawn simulation vs. bright light in seasonal affective disorder: Treatment effects and subjective preference.
 Retrieved October 23, 2017 from https://www.ncbi.nlm.nih.gov/pubmed/25885065